GiovaniDamian/GiovaniDamian/README.md

 ### Hi, My name is Giovani and this is my repository:

 - 📍 I'm living in Balneário Camburiú/Sc - Brazil
+- 💼 I'm in a trainee full stack development
-- 🔭 I have experience in management and business
+- 🔭 I have experience in management and software development
-- 📚 I'm currently study to be web programer
+- 📚 I'm currently study .Net and C#
 - 😄 Pronouns: he / him

   <div align="center">